Seed Fund

 The Unite!
 Seed Fund aims to unlock the full potential of the Unite! alliance by providing financial support for innovative, collaborative projects from teachers, researchers, and students.
 Emphasizing co-creation and innovation, the initiative fosters the development of new ideas born from the cooperation of Unite! community members.

 Each year, the Unite!
 Seed Fund issues one call for funding initiatives in Teaching & Learning and Research & PhD, along with bi-annual calls for Student Activities funding.
-The current application period runs until August 31, 2024.
+The current application period: from 20 January to 20 March

 The funding is open to all subjects and topics and aims to cater to in-person, hybrid, and purely digital formats.